 In other circumstances, it may be best for someone other than a family member to fulfill this role.
 A wrongful death lawyer could guide your family through the process of naming an executor.

-Once an individual has qualified as the administrator of the estate, he or she may retain a lawyer to assist them in filing a lawsuit and proceed with litigation.
+Once an individual has qualified as the administrator of the estate, he or she may retain a lawyer to assist them in filing a lawsuit and proceeding with litigation.
 A wrongful death case is typically processed in the county or city where the accident occurred.
 The executor can also file the lawsuit where the liable party lives.

 In some situations, the case may be best suited for federal court.
 A local attorney could help you determine where to file your wrongful death claim.

-Once the complaint is filed, the lawsuit will be served on the person responsible for the accident.
+Once the complaint is filed, the lawsuit will be served to the person responsible for the accident.
 This can be done through the sheriff’s department, or the executor can hire a private company to serve the adverse party.

 The person serving the lawsuit may hand the documents to the defendant or leave the papers in front of his or her home.
 One may also serve the lawsuit to someone who lives with the person responsible for the accident.

-In a car accident case, a defendant who cannot be located can be serfved through the Division of Motor Vehicles.
+In a car accident case, a defendant who cannot be located can be served through the Division of Motor Vehicles.
 A local legal advocate could walk you through the serving process in a wrongful death suit.

 Any mistake in the filing process for a Charlottesville wrongful death claim could have negative consequences.
 If the case is filed too late or the wrong person is named as the executor, the deceased’s family may be barred from pursuing damages.